📅 Published on April 24, 2024 | 🕒 Last updated on November 14, 2025

 The VM has two parts: the upper part called the Vastus Medialis Longus (VML) and the lower part called the Vastus Medialis Obliquus (VMO), each playing a role in knee movement.[1]

-For blood supply, the VM receives nourishment from the femoral artery, deep femoral artery, and a branch of the popliteal artery.
+The VM receives nourishment for the blood supply from the femoral artery, the deep femoral artery, and a branch of the popliteal artery.[1]

 Knee Anatomy – Ligaments